 - Accept means to receive.
 Except means to exclude.

-- On first reference, spell out the word and put the acronym in parentheses, with no periods.
+- Do not follow an organization’s name with the acronym or abbreviation in parentheses on first reference.
 On second reference, write the acronym with no periods or parentheses.

 - Place AD before the number and BC after the number.
 Do not write fourth century AD.
 The fourth century is sufficient.
 If AD is not specified with a year, the year is presumed to be AD.